 You will find valuable courses on either site so how do you choose the best?

 It all comes down to the basics.
 Both platforms have reliability worries concerning refunds.
-In other words, what do I stand to lose if things go wrong?
+In other words, what do you stand to lose if things go wrong?

-In the case of Skillshare, I might lose a year’s subscription of $168.
-If I have issues with Udemy, I stand to lose about $20, assuming I buy a course at a discount.
+In the case of Skillshare, you might lose a year’s subscription of $168.
+If you have issues with Udemy, you stand to lose about $20, assuming you buy a course at a discount.
 That’s quite a difference.

 Udemy has a pay-as-you-go business model with unlimited access and Skillshare has a yearly membership with limited access.
-Why on earth would I join a membership scheme?
+Why on earth would you join a membership scheme?
 I don’t get it.

-If I want to learn how to draw, I need a drawing course, not pick and mix of everything, and besides, how many new skills can you really learn in a year?
+If I want to learn how to draw, I need a drawing course, not a pick and mix of everything else, and besides, how many new skills can you really learn in a year?

 When I pay money, I want to keep what I’ve paid for, and to hell with recurring subscriptions and renting access.

-For that reason, I have to conclude that Udemy is better than Skillshare for most artists.
-It is for me.
+For that reason, I have to conclude that Udemy is better than Skillshare for most artists and designers.